grafana/k6-docs/docs/sources/k6/v0.54.x/using-k6/scenarios/advanced-examples.md

 ## Run specific scenario via environment variable

-Utilizing an [environment variable](https://grafana.com/docs/k6/<K6_VERSION>/using-k6/environment-variables/#environment-variables) and a bit of code, you can run a specific scenario via command line as opposed to running all configured scenarios.
-By default, [k6 runs all scenarios listed in a file](https://grafana.com/docs/k6/<K6_VERSION>/using-k6/scenarios/#scenarios).
+k6 runs all [scenarios](https://grafana.com/docs/k6/<K6_VERSION>/using-k6/scenarios/#scenarios) listed in a test script by default.
+But, with some small code changes and using [environment variables](https://grafana.com/docs/k6/<K6_VERSION>/using-k6/environment-variables/#environment-variables), you can tell k6 to only run a specific scenario via the command-line.

-The following provides an example of how to add the ability to run a specific scenario among multiple configured scenarios:
+The following example shows a test script that uses a `SCENARIO` environment variable, if it exists, to choose which scenario to execute:
 {{< code >}}

 ```javascript